SraBeland/Test1-D/README.md

 # MiniWebPlayer - Electron App to display a web page on a PC

-MiniWebPlayer is an Electron application that uses a local JSON file to store and retrieve window position and size settings.
+MiniWebPlayer is an Electron based application that uses a local JSON file to store and retrieve window position and size settings.

 ## Features